mattvagni/cookiecutter/readme.md

 A good use-case for cookiecutter is, for example, creating a new Redux connected React component within a project.
 Not hard... but also not fun.

-Cookiecutter supports:
+:white_check_mark: Cookiecutter supports:
-- :white_check_mark: Multiple templates with the ability to pick which template to use via the CLI.
+- Multiple templates with the ability to pick which template to use via the CLI.
-- :white_check_mark: Multiple fields per template with the ability to specify them from the CLI.
+- Multiple fields per template with the ability to specify them from the CLI.
-- :white_check_mark: Custom validation & error messages for fields.
+- Custom validation & error messages for fields.
-- :white_check_mark: Any type of file or folder structure.
+- Any type of file or folder structure.

-Cookiecutter **doesn't** support:
+:x: Cookiecutter **doesn't** support:
-- :x: Conditionals or any other logic in templates.
-(You can however achieve similar things by having multiple templates).
+- Conditionals or any other logic in templates.
+You can however achieve similar things by having multiple templates).
-- :x: Bootstrapping a project from scratch (i.e I have no code but need to set a project up)
+- Bootstrapping a project from scratch (i.e I have no code but need to set a project up)
-- :x: Adding code to existing files
+- Adding code to existing files
-- :x: Lots of other things Yeoman _does_ support.
+- Lots of other things Yeoman _does_ support.
 If your use-case is complex, cookiecutter might not cut it.

 ## Quick Setup
 First `npm install --save-dev cookiecutter`.
 You can also install this globally if you prefer.